awsdocs/aws-greengrass-developer-guide/doc_source/sns-connector.md

 This connector has the following requirements:
 + AWS IoT Greengrass Core Software v1\.7 or later\.
 + [Python](https://www.python.org/) version 2\.7 installed on the core device and added to the PATH environment variable\.
 + A configured SNS topic\.
-For more information, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Creating an Amazon SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.
 + An IAM policy added to the Greengrass group role that allows the `sns:Publish` action on the target SNS topic, as shown in the following example:

   ```